Who owns a nonprofit?

 Can a nonprofit be sold?

-It should be noted that some states do allow nonprofit corporations to issue stock and own stocks.
-This is not common and it is not discussed above.
+Please note that some states do allow nonprofit corporations to issue stock and own stocks.
+This is not discussed above.
 Contact us for state-specific inquiries about who owns a nonprofit.

 Cullinane Law Group: Can the Executive Director Serve on the Board?

 Cullinane Law Group: What are the Duties of Nonprofit Directors?